zackapotamus/Homework-03/README.md

 The options for the generated password are gathered through the use of `confirmation`s and `prompt`s.
 The underlying logic will ensure valid answers are given such that a valid password can be made.
 It then displays the password on the page.

-This was a fun coding problem :)
+This was a fun coding challenge :)